The Pittsburgh Pirates (26-26) are on the road to face the San Francisco Giants (27-26) at Oracle Park on Monday for the...

 Where did the San Francisco Giants finish the season?

-The Giants finished in third place in 2021.
+The Giants finished in third place in the NL West in 2022.

 How many games did the San Francisco Giants win?

 The Giants won 81 games in 2022.